aattuluri/cat-recognition/README.md

   "threshold": ["abc@gmail.com", "xyz@gmail.com"]
 }
 ```
-**Key - Requirement - Data type**
+**Key - Required - Data type**
 _______________________________________
-*image* - mandatory - String
+*image* - Mandatory - String
 Base64 encoded text matrix

-*threshold* - mandatory - Number
+*threshold* - Optional - Number
-A value between (25.0 to 100.0), specifies the minimum confidence with which the cat image could be located in the submitted image
+A value between (25.0 to 100.0), specifies the minimum confidence with which the cat image should be located in the submitted image

 ##Response
 **Response code - Description**
 _______________________________
-**200** - The response json looks like below:
+**200** - The JSON response:
 ```javascript
 {
   "matches": [